-The first Net Zero community school in the Midwest, designed for the Oregon School District, is proving it’s never too early to begin environmental education.
+Designed for the Oregon School District, Forest Edge Elementary School is the first net zero elementary school in the Midwest and one of just 74 verified net zero public projects in America.
+It establishes a new benchmark for progressive educational facility design and is proving it’s never too early to begin environmental education.
 With electrical design for 114,000 square feet of geothermal heat, 2,000 photovoltaic panels and on-site battery storage to sell excess energy back to a local electric utility, MSA and Bray Associates are helping the school district make an impact—while scarcely leaving a footprint.

 The Oregon School District recognized a steady increase in the student population and knew they needed to add a fourth elementary school, this one to serve the far north end of the district.
 With the passing of a substantial local referendum in 2018, the process began in earnest in 2019, with a compelling vision to do things differently.
 Incorporating an abundance of input from local residents, students and surrounding neighborhoods, the new Forest Edge Elementary School is not only alleviating the overcrowding issues of the district, but serving as a benchmark of sustainable design and environmental education.